raamana/graynet/docs/cortical.rst

 The following steps should help you get started and going quickly:

     - Ensure Freesurfer processing is complete
     - It is **highly** recommended that you perform quality control on the Freesurfer outputs before you use them for analysis.
-This QC is quite easy now using `visualqc <https://raamana.github.io/visualqc/readme.html>`_
+Such QC is quite easy now using `visualqc <https://raamana.github.io/visualqc/readme.html>`_
     - Ensure you ran ``recon-all`` with ``-qcache`` flag choosing atleast one FWHM value (10 is the default).
 If not already run, it is quick to rerun on existing Freesurfer processing.
     - check :ref:`run_fs` for more details.